openstack/swift/doc/source/deployment_guide.rst

 ==================  =============  ===========================================
 Option              Default        Description
 ------------------  -------------  -------------------------------------------
-use                                paste.deploy entrypoint for the object
+use                                paste.deploy entry point for the object
                                    server.
 For most cases, this should be `egg:swift#object`. log_name            object-server  Label used when logging